Jose Melencio Nartatez

-Jose Melencio Corpuz Nartatez Jr. (born March 19, 1971) is a Filipino police officer who has served as the acting chief of the Philippine National Police since August 26, 2025, following the removal of Nicolas Torre from office.
+Jose Melencio Corpuz Nartatez Jr. (born March 19, 1971) is a Filipino police officer who has served as the 32nd Chief of the Philippine National Police since January 28, 2026, following the removal of Former PNP Chief Nicolas Torre from office.
+Nartatez has become notable for botching the arrest of Senator Bato Dela Rosa.

 Early life and education

 Jose Melencio Corpuz Nartatez Jr. was born on March 19, 1971, in Santa, Ilocos Sur, Philippines.
 He accomplished his primary and secondary education in Metro Manila.
 He entered the Philippine Military Academy in 1988 and graduated as a member of the Tanglaw-Diwa Class of 1992, the last PMA batch eligible to become PNP chief.
 He also obtained a master's degree in public administration.

-Police career
+Early police career

 Nartatez has held several key positions within the Philippine National Police.
 He previously served as director of the National Capital Region Police Office (NCRPO), regional director of Calabarzon police, and Ilocos Norte provincial police chief.

 In Camp Crame, he served in the Finance Service, later becoming director for comptrollership and intelligence.
 He also served as a member of the elite PNP Special Action Force and under the Criminal Investigation and Detection Group.

 He became Deputy Chief for Administration (the PNP's second-highest position) in October 2024 following the retirement of Police Lieutenant General Emmanuel Peralta.

-Nartatez was appointed as Officer in Charge of the PNP on August 26, 2025, after Nicolas Torre was removed as PNP chief.
-On September 1, 2025, Nartatez was affirmed as Acting PNP chief.